anonymous-39119/RFCScope/README.md

     - `analyzer.md`: The user prompt for the analyzer.
     - `evaluator.md`: The user prompt for the evaluator.

+### Evaluation

-- The `evaluation/selected-errata/` directory contains the errata selected after manual inspection of the results from RFCScope.
-The directory contains a subdirectory for each RFC that has selected errata.
+- The `evaluation/discovered-errata/` directory contains the errata selected after manual inspection of the results from RFCScope.
+The directory contains a subdirectory for each RFC that has discovered errata.
 Each errata is stored as a markdown file in the subdirectory.
 This file contains the errata report and its categorization.
 There are a total of 31 errata reports across 14 RFCs.